Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers

 The Virasoro constraints then take the form $L_nZ=0$ for all $n\geq1$ together with an eigenvalue condition for the action of the zero mode $L_0$. \end{itemize} This can be summarised in the diagram:

-Since 1990, other correspondences between the four sides A, B, C and D have been found, among them the simple Hurwitz numbers (A) are computed by topological recursion (conjectured in \cite{BM07} and proved in \cite{BEMS,EMS11}) with the Lambert curve (B), related by the ELSV formula to the Hodge class \cite{ELSV01} (C) and determined by the Toda hierarchy \cite{Oko00} (D).
-Also, many other relations between the A side and the B side have been established since then, unveiling the success of topological recursion as a universal procedure for counting problems, for instance in knot theory \cite{DFM11, BE15}, for Gromov--Witten invariants \cite{BKMP09, EO15, FLZ16} or in the enumeration of maps \cite{Eyn04, AMM05, CE06, CEO06}.
+Since the early 90's, other correspondences among the four sides A, B, C, and D have been found such as simple Hurwitz numbers (A), which are computed by topological recursion (conjectured in \cite{BM07} and proved in \cite{BEMS,EMS11}) on the Lambert curve (B).
+They are related by the ELSV formula to the Hodge class \cite{ELSV01} (C) and determined by the Toda hierarchy \cite{Oko00} (D).
+Many other relations between the A side and the B side have been established since then, successfully unveiling topological recursion as a universal procedure for counting problems, for instance in knot theory \cite{DFM11, BE15}, Gromov--Witten invariants \cite{BKMP09, EO15, FLZ16}, or the enumeration of maps \cite{Eyn04, AMM05, CE06, CEO06}.
 This culminated with the notion of quantum Airy structures \cite{KS18}, with spectral curve version developed in \cite{Eyn19}.
 Their higher-rank generalisations \cite{BBCCN18} are relevant here in that they offer an alternative point of view on the problem of the present article, namely that of a continuation of Kontsevich's theorem involving moduli spaces of $r$-spin structures over stable (possibly nodal) Riemann surfaces.